niklasmellgren/huffman-encoder-decoder/README.md

 # Huffman File Compressor in Python

 This repository contains a custom implementation of **Huffman coding** to compress and decompress binary files.
-Built as part of the DS814: Algorithms and Data Structures course on SDU, the project demonstrates bit-level I/O handling, priority queues, and tree-based encoding for efficient lossless data compression.
+Built as a part of the DS814: Algorithms and Data Structures course on SDU, the project demonstrates bit-level I/O handling, priority queues, and tree-based encoding for efficient lossless data compression.

 ## Overview